netty/netty-website/news/2013-02-19-new-web-site-agin.html.md

 Consequently, I rebuilt our web site using [Awestruct](http://awestruct.org/) again.
 This time, it was much easier to build the web site because I was already familiar with Awestruct and thanks to great toolkits like [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and [Font Awesome](http://fortawesome.github.com/Font-Awesome/).

 Does this mean we went completely backward and our documentation is unmodifiable?
 Not at all.
 If you browse [the documentation page](#{site.base_url}/docs/index.html), you will find that all documentation pages are periodically auto-generated from [the Github Wiki](https://github.com/netty/netty/wiki).
 You can just visit the wiki to submit your changes and they will be deployed automatically.
-As usual, your contribution to our documentation will make us very excited, even if it is such a tiny thing such as fixing typos and grammar.
+As usual, your contribution to our documentation will make us very excited, even if it is such a tiny thing as fixing typos and grammar.

 I hope you like the new web site.
 Please let us know what you think about it and what would make it better.